CA Tax Tools

 A capital gain arises when you sell a capital property — such as stocks, mutual funds, ETFs, real estate (other than your principal residence), or cryptocurrency — for more than its adjusted cost base (ACB).
 In Canada, the taxable portion of the gain is determined by the inclusion rate and added to your income for the year.

-The current inclusion rate is 50% for the first $250,000 of annual capital gains for individuals.
-This means for every $1,000 of capital gain, $500 is added to your taxable income and taxed at your marginal rate.
-For gains above $250,000 in a year, the inclusion rate increases to 66.67% (two-thirds).
+The current inclusion rate is **50% flat** for all individual capital gains.
+For every $1,000 of capital gain, $500 is added to your taxable income and taxed at your marginal rate.
+The previous government's proposal to raise the inclusion rate to 66.67% on gains above $250,000 was **deferred indefinitely on 21 March 2025** by the Carney government, so the 50% flat rate applies to all years 2024 onward.

 Capital losses can offset capital gains in the current year, be carried back 3 years, or carried forward indefinitely.
 Your principal residence is generally exempt from capital gains tax through the Principal Residence Exemption.
 Selling investments in a TFSA or RRSP does not trigger capital gains.